-As at 31 December 2019 and 2018, the Group's development properties comprise properties that (i) are in planning phases, (ii) had obtained the necessary development permits from the relevant authorities but not launched for sale, and (iii) had obtained the necessary development permits from the relevant authorities and launched for sale with carrying amounts of \$208,843,000, \$Nil and \$325,171,000 (2018: \$224,789,000, \$14,761,000 and \$362,807,000) respectively.
+As at 31 December 2020 and 2019, the Group's development properties comprise properties that (i) are in planning phases, (ii) had obtained the necessary development permits from the relevant authorities and launched for sale with carrying amounts of \$220,507,000 and \$Nil (2019: \$208,843,000 and \$325,171,000) respectively.

-Management has made estimates of NRV with reference to gross development values as assessed by independent valuers for certain development projects with a carrying amount of \$519,416,000.
+Management has made estimates of NRV with reference to gross development values as assessed by external appraisers for certain development projects with a carrying amount of \$213,886,000.
 The gross development value of a development property is derived from estimated sales proceeds less estimated construction costs based on prevailing conditions in the respective markets where the properties are located, with the assumption that those properties in planning phases will obtain the required development permits.